 If you want to learn how to play the latest songs, or create backing tracks to play or sing along to, Backtrackit is the app for you.

 It takes the music on your phone and breaks it down in several ways.
 It shows you what key a song is in and which chords are played throughout.
 You can slow down particular sections when you’re trying to master a solo or riff.
 It can also remove the voice or lead instrument from a track, allowing you to replace it with your own performance.

 Backtrackit is great for learning new songs, or even for just spending an evening jamming along with your favorite artists.

 HumOn makes it possible to compose an entire piece of music merely by humming it into your phone.

-There’s a serious side, too.
-By tapping the Score button you can see both the musical notation and chords for your tune.
-You can edit them and add lyrics as well.
+There’s a serious side as well.
+By tapping the Score button, you can see both the musical notation and chords for your tune.
+The app lets you edit them and add lyrics as well.
 You’ll need to upgrade to the Pro version to export this as a PDF document.
 But as an effective way of turning ideas into actual songs, it’s well worth it.

 Download: HumOn (Free, premium version available)

 For most musical instruments, keeping them tuned is a daily job.
 A manual tuner is good, but a digital one will give you a whole lot more precision.